llima3000/serverless-aspnet-donet-cognito/README.md

 #### Laptop Machine

-**Before you start reading all the Pre-requisites, there is an option to execute a [Cloudformation script](cfn-templates/webdevbox.yml) that installs all the software required for you into a EC2 Windows Server for the Lab.
-This is a perfect option if you don't have much time to prepare or if you are lazy to install all the software required.**
+**Before you start reading all the Pre-requisites, there is an option to execute a [Cloudformation script](cfn-templates/webdevbox.yml), which installs all the software required into an EC2 Windows Server for following the workshop.** This is a perfect option if you don't have much time or just lazy to install all the software required.
+The cloudformation could be executed multiple time in one AWS Account, but this approach is not the ideal for running the workshop as the attendees can accidentally change someone's resources.

 A laptop with Wi-Fi running Microsoft Windows and Mac OS X with the following softwares installed:
 - An Internet browser such as Chrome, Firefox, Safari, or Edge.